Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: The Key Lemma for the further reduction of the counterexample size

-If $R_\mu(x)<r'_x$, then it makes no sense to consider families that contain the vertex $x$ and other vertices shown in Fig.~\ref{keyGraph2}.
-Therefore, we can delete from the graph the vertex $x$, together with the edges of the graph that are incident to it.
-At the same time, we can change ranks of all edges that go out of the vertices that previously represented initial points of edges with the endpoint $x$, preserving the order of ranks.
-In other words, we can reduce ranks of all edges, which go out of vertices $a$ and $b$, by one.
-This operation does not affect the validity of proposition~(\ref{alt2}).
+Let us apply the same technique as that used in Remark~\ref{r3}.
+In this case, when considering various variants of composition of the matching $\mu$, one should neglect families, which contain the vertex $x$ together with other vertices shown in Fig.~\ref{keyGraph2}.
+Therefore we can delete the vertex $x$ from this graph together with edges that are incident to it.
+Moreover, we can change ranks of all edges that go from vertices, which previously were origin points for edges directed to $x$, preserving the order of ranks.
+In other words, we can decrease ranks of all edges that originate from vertices $a$ and $b$ by one.
+This does not affect the validity of correlation~\eqref{alt2}.